olowman/lookingandlistening/README.md

 Step 1: Pivots

 Inputs iCatcher .txt file, Datavyu frame .csv, and Lookit frame .csv.
 Pivots information to determine looking times left, right, or away.
-This is based on frame rate from the video.
+This is based on frame rate from the participant's recorded video.

 Step 2: Combine Files